Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Security Center can evaluate the security of workloads deployed to Azure or on-premises.
+### Microsoft Defender for Cloud can evaluate the security of workloads deployed to Azure or on-premises.

 - [x] Yes.
 - [ ] No.